 Under Dr. Horváth’s leadership, Schulich has risen steadily in global rankings.
-Schulich’s MBA program is ranked #1 in the world by Corporate Knights and among the world’s leading MBA programs by The Economist, Forbes and CNN Expansión.
-The Kellogg-Schulich EMBA program is ranked #5 in the world by The Economist and #1 in Canada by the Financial Times of London.
+Schulich’s MBA program is ranked #2 in the world by Corporate Knights and among the world’s leading MBA programs by The Economist, Forbes and CNN Expansión.
+The Kellogg-Schulich EMBA program is ranked #8 in the world by The Economist, #4 in the world by QS Global EMBA, and #1 in Canada by The Economist and QS.

-In addition to being a faculty member at York University, Dean Horváth is currently a Director of Inscape Corporation (2003-); UBS Bank (Canada) (2009-); Canada-India Business Council (C-IBC) (2009-) and Toronto Leadership Centre (formerly The Toronto International Leadership Centre for Financial Sector Supervision) (1998-).
-He is on the International Advisory Council of the Guanghua School of Management, Peking University (2007-), and the Advisory Boards of the St. Petersburg University School of Management (1996-); Fundação Dom Cabral (FDC) (2009-); and The CEO of the Year Award (co-sponsored by The Caldwell Partners Amrop International, the National Post and the CTV Television Network) (1992-); and a member of the Asia Pacific Foundation of Canada’s (APF Canada) Futures Group on Asia (2011-).
+In addition to being a faculty member at York University, Dean Horváth is currently a Director of Inscape Corporation (2003-); UBS Bank (Canada) (2009-); Canada-India Business Council (C-IBC) (2009-) and Toronto Centre for Global Leadership in Financial Supervision (1998-).
+He is on the International Advisory Council of the Guanghua School of Management, Peking University (2007-), and the Advisory Boards of the St. Petersburg University School of Management (1996-); Fundação Dom Cabral (2009-); Canada’s Outstanding CEO of the Year Award program (co-sponsored by Caldwell Partners, the National Post and BNN Television Network) (1992-); and the QS World University Rankings (2017-).
 He is a Co-Founder of The Czech Management Centre, Prague, The Czech Republic (1990), and of the International Management Centre, Hungary (now part of the Central European University in Budapest) (1989).
-He is a former Director of a number of organizations, including Westport Innovations Inc. (2001-2017); Samuel, Son & Co.
-Limited (2007-2018); Dofasco Inc. (1995-2006); and Credit Suisse First Boston Canada (1994-1999).
-In 1995, he was appointed as a Fellow of the World Economic Forum.
+He is a former Director of numerous companies, including Samuel, Son & Co.
+Limited (2007-2018), Westport Innovations Inc. (2001-2016), Dofasco Inc. (1995-2006) and Credit Suisse First Boston Canada (1994-1999).
+In 1995, he was appointed as a Fellow of the World Economic Forum (1995-2005).

 2014 Selected by The Toronto Star as one of the 180 most important people, past and present, who helped shape the City of Toronto since its founding